-CBS Status in Cruncher is: OK to Award= Yes, and OK to Pay = No
+CBS Status in CBS Eligibility Checker (formerly named 'Cruncher') is: OK to Award= Yes, and OK to Pay = No

 This status will occur frequently for students who are either prospective students or new students.
 When awarding students with this status, be sure to include both CBS and WCG awards on the student's award offer if the student meets all other CBS eligibility criteria.